Gordon Lunan

-David Gordon Lunan (December 31, 1914 – October 3, 2005) was a Canadian Army officer who, in 1946, was convicted of spying on behalf of the Soviet Union.
-Lunan was identified as a spy by Igor Gouzenko when he defected from the Soviet Embassy in Ottawa in September 1945 in what became known as the Gouzenko Affair.
-Lunan acted as a go-between for three accused informants: Israel Halperin, Edward Mazerall, and Durnford Smith.
+David Gordon Lunan (December 31, 1914 – October 3, 2005) was a Canadian Army officer who, in 1946, was convicted of espionage on behalf of the Soviet Union.
+Lunan was identified as a spy by Igor Gouzenko when he defected from the Soviet Embassy in Ottawa in September 1945 and launched what became known as the Gouzenko Affair.
+Lunan had acted as a handler for three other accused spies: Israel Halperin, Edward Mazerall, and Durnford Smith.
 He was sentenced to five years' imprisonment and given two additional sentences totalling 15 months for contempt of court when he refused to testify against Halperin and Fred Rose.